Meet our Leadership Team

 Trey is a graduate of The University of Texas at Austin with a Bachelor of Business Administration in accounting and a Bachelor of Arts in Plan II, a liberal arts honors program.
 He is a CPA.

-ARTHUR VANDERVEEN, Vice President of Business Strategy and Development
+ARTHUR VANDERVEEN, Vice President, Business Strategy and Development

 "I still remember vividly an enrichment project I did in seventh grade when a friend and I were assigned the challenge of redesigning our small town—what were all the services required, and how much did they cost?
 Over the course of two weeks, we called the directors of the town police department, fire department, utilities, hospital, etc., to gather the information we needed.
 The project taught me that people learn best when they’re trying to solve real-world problems and that ‘school’ shouldn’t be confined to a building or a book.
 This belief has shaped my approach to teaching and learning ever since."